GioC1810/CSM/README.md

 - `LoginComponent` (in `/componets/LoginComponent.jsx`): it has the purpose to authenitcate a user, it consists of a form with 2 fields, a username and a password, and in case of succesfull authentication, it redirect the user. to the '/back/pages' route
 - `LogoutComponent` (in `/componets/LogoutComponent.jsx`): it has the purpose to logout a user, it is a component that when accessed show a modal that ask if the user is sure of make a logout.
 If the user click confirm, it redirect the user to the login page, on the other case, it redirect the user to the previous page
 - `EditPageComponent` (in `/componets/EditPageComponent.jsx`): it is a parametric component:
-  - if it receives as location state data a page, it display the page and allow the user to edit it, modifying title, author in case of admin user, add or remove content, and change the order of them
+  - if it receives as location state data a page and stands in the route "/back/edit/:id", it display the page and allow the user to edit it, modifying title, author in case of admin user, add or remove content, and change the order of them
-  - if it not receives a page, it just show an empty form without inizialization of the field and allow a user to create a new page
+  - if it not receives a page and it is in the route "/back/new", it just show an empty form and allow a user to create a new page
 - `PageComponent` (in `/componets/PageComponent.jsx`): it has the purpose of show a single page with its content and depending on the user, if it is authenticated or not and if it is admin or not, show also some buttons to edit or delete the page
 - `NavigationBar` (in `/componets/NavigationBar.jsx`): it represent the navbar of the site and has the purpose of show some navigation options
   - if the user is not authenticated, it show the link to the login and the link to the fron office